 In its Communication on "The European Green Deal"1, the Commission noted that "as a matter of priority, a substantial part of the 75% of inland freight carried today by road should shift onto rail and inland waterways".
 Similarly, in its Communication on a "Sustainable and Smart Mobility Strategy - putting European transport on track for the future"2, the Commission noted the need for "decisive action to shift more activity towards more sustainable transport modes (notably [...] shifting a substantial amount of freight onto rail", indicating that transport by rail should double by 2050.
-In line with these policy objectives, the updated text of the Railway Guidelines should provide strong incentives for modal shift to rail and thus should make it easier for Member States to support rail transport.
+In line with these policy objectives and considering that their attainment depends on major investments by Member States, the updated text of the Railway Guidelines should make it easier for Member States to support rail transport, thus providing strong incentives for modal shift to rail.
 The following paragraphs outline CER's vision in regard to which stipulations of the updated text of the Guidelines would be most appropriate to reach these objectives.